Menopause is when a woman stops having periods completely. It is a natural part of ageing.

-You cannot know for sure if you have reached menopause when you're on the contraceptive pill.
+You may not know for sure if you have reached menopause when you're on the contraceptive pill, patch or vaginal ring.
 This is because hormonal contraception can affect your periods.

 Menopause is usually diagnosed if: